 If quantum uncertainty did in fact result in a significant degree of macroscopic uncertainty, then the extremely accurate devices that are atomic clocks, the most accurate of which has an estimated uncertainty of one second in thirty million years, or approximately 1 x 10-15, would not be possible.
 Other examples are that no one says, I cannot find something, such as a child or one’s keys or glasses, because of quantum uncertainty.
 No one falls down the stairs because a step suddenly disappears in a quantum-uncertain way.
 Although future events are often uncertain, again, this is not because of quantum uncertainty.

-The silliest version of the belief in multiverses, which is already a very silly idea, is the belief that, due to quantum uncertainty, every single possibility that arises, when an individual, object, or system is faced with one or more options or possibilities, and is not chosen or realized, continues to exist in a parallel universe in which it was chosen or realized.
-Since these kinds of alternate pathways occur all the time, this means that each parallel universe in turn gives rise to other parallel universes, in a process that goes on and on and on, much as a single unicellular organism can continue to divide and divide ad infinitum, as long as it does not exhaust its food supply and other constraining factors, such as space and oxygen, or the production of toxic wastes which would eventually limit its reproduction.
+The silliest version of the belief in multiverses, which is already a very silly idea, is the belief that, due to quantum uncertainty, every single possibility that arises, whenever an individual, object, or system is faced with one or more options or possibilities, and is not chosen or realized, continues to exist in a parallel universe in which it was chosen or realized.
+Since these kinds of alternate pathways occur all the time, this means that each parallel universe in turn gives rise to other parallel universes, in a process that goes on and on and on, much as a single unicellular organism can continue to divide and divide ad infinitum, as long as it does not exhaust its food supply and other constraining factors, such as space and oxygen, or the production of toxic wastes that would eventually limit its reproduction.
 Whether it was the science that inspired the fiction, or the fiction that inspired this pseudoscientific speculation, the notion of an infinite number of quantum multiverses is one of the most ridiculous ideas that has ever been entertained by the brain of an educated person.
 This example illustrates the fact that even educated and otherwise intelligent persons can believe in things that are complete nonsense.
-Without realizing it, all of these silly people are committing the Conception Fallacy: the mere fact that you can conceive of this outlandish possibility does not mean that it corresponds to reality.
+Without realizing it, all of these very silly people are committing the Conception Fallacy: the mere fact that you can conceive of this outlandish possibility does not mean that it exists in reality.

-Those who believe in this nonsense have turned God into a sort of indecisive quantum hoarder who, unable to decide which of all these many different possible universes is best, preserves all of them in order to see how they all turn out.
+Those who believe in this speculative nonsense have turned God into an indecisive quantum hoarder who, unable to decide which of all these many different possible universes is best, preserves all of them in order to see how they all turn out.
 This conception of God is extremely petty and makes God seem like an incredibly indecisive being.
 Although this idea may make for an interesting fictional story or movie, as a number of stories, books, movies, and plays based on the premise of the existence of parallel universes have been written or made, it is important not to confuse what is merely an interesting idea for truth or reality.

 It is truly remarkable the confusion, intellectual contortions, and outlandish hypotheses that have been advanced and adopted simply because so many physicists, astrophysicists, and others dogmatically refuse to admit the fact that God exists, and that it is God who created the Universe and all the things that are contained within it.
-It is time for all these many scientific simpletons, whose ability to understand the workings of the Universe in the precise mathematical detail which they can is manifest proof of God’s existence, since this is a result that very obviously could not have resulted from the fortuitous random changes postulated by the theory of evolution, to allow God back into our understanding of how the Universe began and developed, and into their considerations of other aspects of the Universe in which we are privileged to live, by the grace and by the great ingenuity of God the Creator.
+It is time for all these many scientific simpletons, whose ability to understand the workings of the Universe in the precise mathematical detail that they can is manifest proof of God’s existence, since this is a result that very obviously could not have resulted from the fortuitous random changes postulated by the theory of evolution, to allow God back into our understanding of how the Universe began and developed, and into their considerations of other aspects of the Universe in which we are privileged to live, by the grace and the great ingenuity of God the Creator.